 - Balance it all out.
 As one arm moves out, pull the other arm in, much like you would if you were curling dumbbells.

 - Think of your gardening tasks in terms of reps and sets.
 For example, raking leaves 10 to 15 sweeps can be one set.
 Then rest and do something else and come back to it.
-It helps your body and reduces both boredom and the risk of a repetitive motion injury.
+It helps your body and reduces boredom and the risk of a repetitive motion injury.

 Reduce Dementia Risk

-For caretakers, you can help with:
+For caretakers, you can help with the following:

 - creating container gardens or raised beds which are easier to access